 Leadenhall Market, built in 1881, is London’s most beautiful Victorian Market.
 It is also the location where some of the exterior Diagon Alley scenes were filmed.
 The entrance to The Leaky Cauldron is in real life, an optician’s in Bulls Head Passage.

-Are there any other Harry Potter sites you’ve got to add to our list? x
+Are there any other Harry Potter destinations you would add to our list?